yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## 10th of December, puzzle #10
+* The puzzle itself was really simple.
+Used `image` crate instead of producing an ascii art.
+Added some appropriate quotes to the functions comments.
+* `clippy` suggested nice work around for a immutable/mutable borrow conflict during image making.
+I was first borrowing `old_stars` to calculate `x_margin`, and then modifying `old_stars.x[i]`.
+Initially I've `.clone()`d the values out, but clippy noted that the whole thing has `Copy` trait, so I can just dereference the `old_stars`.
+Much cleaner code.

 ## 9th of December, puzzle #9
 * Nothing like spending half an hour debugging your solution, only to discover that you left a function unimplemented, always returning `0`. :D